-The Memorial itself was designed by architect Lee Ingram of the Knoxville firm Brewer Ingram Fuller.
-Access Museum Services of Nashville has been retained by ETVMA as consultants for development of the Veterans History Center.
+The Memorial itself was designed by architect Lee Ingram of the Knoxville firm Brewer Ingram Fuller, who continues to be involved with the project.

 - There are roughly 138 tons of granite in the Memorial – over a quarter of a million pounds.